 Tax-Deferred Earnings

-ISave 529, and many other 529 plans, offer a variety of options to invest your money, which gives your money the opportunity to grow beyond the initial contribution amount.
-That growth, called earnings, may grow free from federal income tax.
+ISave 529 offers a variety of investment options that allow your money the opportunity to grow beyond the amount you originally contribute.
+That growth, often referred to as earnings, may grow free from federal income tax.

 Tax-Free Qualified Withdrawals

 Similarly, the federal government will not tax the money you use to pay for qualified education expenses.
 This includes tuition, room and board, computers, textbooks and more at any eligible education institution in the U.S. or abroad.
-Additionally, up to $10,000 per year can be withdrawn to pay for tuition at a qualified K-12 public, private or religious school.
-Learn more on our Qualified Expenses page.
+Additionally, up to $20,000 per year can be withdrawn to pay for tuition and qualified expenses at a qualified K-12 public, private or religious school, and up to $10,000 can be used for repayment on any qualified education loan of the beneficiary or a sibling of the beneficiary Learn more on our Qualified Expenses page.

 Iowa Taxpayer Benefits